Obviously Five Believers

 “This is not folk music!”

-She doesn’t sound happy, but I’m to preoccupied staring at the guy in the golden silk shirt and black jeans on the stage to pay attention.
+However, I’m too preoccupied staring at the guy in the golden silk shirt and black jeans on the stage to pay attention.
 There’s a soft touch of lips on my cheek.
 A faint sound of clothes rustling.
 I don’t know whether I’m listing to my heart beating or to Bob, but when he stops singing, I turn my head.

-Her seat is empty.
-She’s gone.
+“Fading legend looking tired,” the Danish journalist had written.
+“The disappointment poured down the walls of the concert hall as aging hippies listened to their hero.”
 Lark Skyrider had read the review out loud for us from the back of the Ferrari earlier that day.
-“Journalism is commercialization of the heart!” he said in disgust, and threw the newspaper out of the car window.
+“Journalism is commercialization of the language of the heart,” he said and threw the newspaper out of the car window.
 Well, according to Bob, Nicodemus had come at night so he wouldn’t be seen by men.
-Not that it seemed to bother Lark Skyrider. when he later on, at a roadside motel making an ordinary Norwegian hotel lobby look like Caesar’s Palace, added philosophically:
+Night is approaching in Gothenburg, Sweden, too, but as we’re well into the last song of the concert, Nicodemus has still not showed up.

-Everybody, the audience, Tom Petty, The Heartbrakers, the stage workers and the nervous wreck behind the sound board, all believe they’ve managed to survive one more Dylan concert.
+Tom Petty, The Heartbrakers and the nervous wreck behind the sound board, all believe they’ve managed to survive one more Dylan concert.
 From here on it is smooth sailing.
-A couple of more chords now and it’s back to the comfortable hotel room.
+A couple of more chords and it’s back to the comfortable hotel room.
 Free at last.
 Tom Petty has already unstrapped his guitar.
-Dylan’s back up singers, The Queens Of Rhythm, are also ready to call it a day’s work.
+Dylan’s backup singers, The Queens of Rhythm, are also ready to call it a day’s work.
 But the lonesome figure in front of the stage doesn’t look up or move an inch.
 With his gaze fixed on the stage floor, as if searching for a magical door to infinity hidden somewhere between the soles of his motorcycle boots, and the electric guitar being the key to unlock it, he keeps on playing.
-The song should have ended by now.
+The song should have already ended.
 Would have been perfect.
 Right on schedule.
 But we live in a strange and unpredictable world.
-There’s a hard rain a-gonna fall.
-Whatever was supposed to be no longer applies.
-The keyboard player shakes his head.
-He shouts something to the guy up front.
+Nothing is what it used to be.
+Behind the keyboard, Benmont Tench shakes his head and shouts something to the guy up front.
 No response.
 The Heartbrakers exchange bewildered glances.
 An annoyed Tom Petty hooks his guitar back on.
-One of the women in The Queens Of Rhythm steps up to the mike and starts singing.
-Finally, Dylan looks up.
-A shadow of a smile flickers across his face.
-Then he’s gone.
+One of the women in The Queens of Rhythm steps up to the mike and starts singing.
+After what feels like an eternity, Dylan finally looks up.
+A shadow of a smile flickers across his face, then he’s gone.

 In cooperation with Skyrider Entertainment.